ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 We also need to create a function, which will give us the target position for our balloon from user's selection.
 We need to convert selected view range into DOM range.
 We can use {@link module:engine/view/domconverter~DomConverter#viewRangeToDom `viewRangeToDom()` method} to do so.

-Finally, let's add our balloon amd fpr, view to the `init()` method.
+Finally, let's add our balloon and the form view to the `init()` method.

 ```js
 // abbreviation/abbreviationui.js